 Full- and part-time Veterans Health Administration RNs have a great scholarship program called the National Nursing Education Initiative (NNEI).
 If you work for the VA, you can receive up to $31,080 to earn your BSN and move up from the Nurse Level 1 position.

 Ask your employer if you're eligible to receive tuition reimbursement for your BSN.
 You may want to research scholarship opportunities at portals like FastWeb.

 There are many resources just for nurses.
 We recommend you start with the American Association of Colleges of Nursing's helpful list called "Scholarships and Financial Aid Resources for Nursing Students."
 Also, the U.S. Department of Health and Human Services has a program entitled the Nursing Education Loan Repayment Program (NELRP).
 It provides financial assistance to qualified applicants in exchange for full-time service as a registered nurse at a critical shortage facility.
 Your state may also offer grants and loans which we encourage you to search for online.

 Make your federal, state and private funds stretch further with Jacksonville University's online RN to BSN program.
 Many institutions not only charge tuition costs, but also a host of assorted fees for application, technology, transcript evaluation, library privileges, graduation and more.
 Although a program's tuition may seem low at first, those extra expenses can quickly add up.
-JU's tuition is very affordable, with no hidden fees: $447 per credit hour, plus a $35 application fee due when applying to the program.
+JU's tuition is very affordable, with no hidden fees: $460 per credit hour.
 Books and materials are additional.